 - To help maintain a good credit score (a good credit monitoring service helps you keep track of your credit automatically).

-Whatever your reasons for using the demon plastic (by the way, I HATE credit cards), I want to tell you about a little trick that the credit card companies use that seems innocent at first, but is designed to keep you in perpetual debt.
+Whatever your reasons for using the demon plastic (by the way, I HATE credit cards), I want to tell you about a little trick that the credit card companies use that seems like a great idea at first, but is designed to keep you in perpetual debt.
 It’s called the minimum payment.

 Minimum Credit Card Payments Are Not Your Friend

 The majority of credit card users carry a balance from month to month.
 Many of these people believe that the minimum payment is their friend.
-They believe that as long as they can afford the minimum payment, everything is ok.
-But as you'll see below, it's a trick that credit card companies use to make more money and keep you in debt.
+They believe that as long as they can afford paying the minimum, everything will be ok.
+But as you'll see below, it's a trick that credit card companies use to make more money from you and keep you in debt.

-How Much Does a Credit Card Really Cost You?
+How Much Does Paying the Minimum Really Cost You?

 Too many consumers manage their credit card debt according to the minimum payment.
-If the payment gets too high, they cut back on using the credit card.
+If the payment gets too high, they cut back on using the credit card for a while.
 Then they pay down the balance to get the minimum payment back to an affordable level.
 That brand of money management seems to make sense to a lot of people in our “how much is the payment?” society.

 The better question we should be asking is “how much are my minimum credit card payments really costing me?”

-So let’s find out the truth about minimum payments.
+So let’s dig into the numbers and find out the truth about minimum payments.

 First, let’s assume that your household is an average American household.
 The average credit card debt per household with credit card debt in 2018 is $9,100.
 Let’s also assume you have an average APR (Annual Percentage Rate) of 12.78% on your credit card debt.